easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 {: .label .fs-1 }

 The "featured" [variant]({% link docs/reference/objects/product/variant/index.md %}).
 This will be the display variant for this product or if none has been set, the variant with the cheapest per-person price, factoring in any promotions.
+If the product is a recurring experience this is the featured variant of the first upcoming occurrence, or the first date if all dates are in the past.

 ## `product.has_infinite_stock`
 {: .d-inline-block }